Igalia/phpreport/docs/user/reports.rst

 .. figure:: i/project-summary-screen.png

-This report summarizes all the work registered by the tool, split by projects and workers or clients.
+This report summarizes the work registered by the tool between two dates, split by projects and workers or clients.

+In the top of the screen there are two date inputs to insert the report
+dates: if the start date is left empty, the default value is the date of the first task inserted in the system; if the end date is empty, the default value is the current date.

-It consists on two grids shown in two tabs.
+The report itself consists on two grids shown in two tabs.
 The first tab is the project/customer report, where all the hours are split by projects and customers; rows represent projects and columns represent customers.
 The second tab is the project/user report, where all the hours are split by